Desa7/gitCommands/README.md.txt

-git rm (name)                      |remove a file **commit to complete the deletion git add -u                         |add changes to stage area git add -A                         |show the action made (edition/deletions) ** commit to save changes
+git rm (name)                      |remove a file **commit to complete the deletion git add -u                         |add changes to stage area git add -A                         |show the action made (edition/deletions) ** commit to save changes .gitignore			   |create .gitignore file with all the log files, add and then commit the changes git diff (name) (name)             |show differences between two files git branch                         |show branches git checkout -b (name)             |create a new branch and switch to the new branch git checkout master                |go back to master git merge (branch)                 |apply commits from branch to master git branch -d (name) 		   |delete branch